greeny90/roadtripstops/README.md

 # RoadTripStops
-A MERN application for exploring and sharing your favorite road trip destinations.
+- A MERN application for exploring and sharing your favorite road trip destinations.
-Project for CS5610 Web Development at Northeastern University
+- Project for CS5610 Web Development at Northeastern University.
+- Deployment pending.

 ## Author:
 Yvette Green